Can traveling to another airport help you save money on flights?

 When to Purchase Your Flight to Ireland

-I find that the ‘sweet spot' for purchasing flights to Ireland lies between 6-8 weeks prior to leaving.
-56 days, according to Momondo's most recent flight study.
+I find that the ‘sweet spot' for purchasing flights to Ireland lies between 12-8 weeks.

 For many, that is cutting the purchase a bit too close for comfort.
 Luckily, Kayak offers a little bit of help… at the top left you will see one of two options: